 A critical mass of multi-commissions and performances that respond to 21st century life.

-Humanistan is our artistic programme for 2019-2022.
-Nine new works provoke us to consider that the social and political systems that surround, and arguably are currently failing us, should not be allowed to define our experiences of ‘being human’.
+Humanistan was our artistic programme for 2019-2022.
+Nine new works provoked us to consider that the social and political systems that surround, and arguably are currently failing us, should not be allowed to define our experiences of ‘being human’.

-Our confirmed artists for 2021 are Stephen Lightbown and Sharron Devine.
-Find out about Stephen’s piece A Life With PIP coming up in August in the What’s On section.
+Our confirmed artists for 2021 were Stephen Lightbown and Sharron Devine.
+Find out about each piece in the Humanistan Archive section.

 In November 2019, Birmingham-based artist and activist Amahra Spence wrote and performed Utopia at the Shop Front Theatre as the first of our Humanistan commissions.
 Set against the current backdrop of deportations and the hostile environment pursued by the Conservative government, Amahra’s solo piece told the story of three individuals each brought together to find support and belief in their collective power.

-Other artists commissioned in the programme are Marius Mates, Jamaal O’Driscoll, Marso Riviere, Katie Walters, Sarah Woods and Glenn Noble.
-Look out during 2021 for performance dates and further artist opportunities.
+Other artists commissioned in the programme were Marius Mates, Jamaal O’Driscoll, Marso Riviere, Katie Walters, Sarah Woods and Glenn Noble.

 HUMAN-ISTAN / HUMAN-COUNTRY